Implicit Diffusion: Efficient Optimization through Stochastic Sampling: EXPERIMENTAL DETAILS

 \paragraph{CIFAR-10 and LSUN.} For CIFAR-10, we pretrain for $500\si{\kilo\nothing}$ steps in $30$ hours on $16$ TPUv2, reaching an FID score \citep{heusel2017gans} of~$2.5$.
 For reward training, we train on a TPUv3 for~$9$ hours with a queue of size $M=4$ and $T=64$ steps, and a batch size of $32$.
 For LSUN, we pretrain for $13$ hours, reaching a FID score of~$2.26$.
 For reward training, we train on a TPUv3 for~$9$ hours with a queue of size $M=2$, $T=64$ steps, and a batch size of $16$.
 Further hyperparameters for pretraining and reward training are given respectively in Tables \ref{tab:hyperparams-cifar-pretraining} and \ref{tab:hyperparams-cifar-reward}.

 \paragraph{Additional figures for MNIST.} We report in Figure \ref{fig:metrics-mnist-pos} metrics on the rewards and KL divergence with respect to the original distribution, in the case where $\lambda > 0$.
 As in Figure~\ref{fig:metrics-mnist-cifar}, we observe the competition between the reward and the divergence with respect to the distribution after pretraining.
-We also display in Figures \ref{fig:app-mnist-neg} and \ref{fig:app-mnist-pos} some selected examples of samples generated by our denoising diffusion model with parameters $\theta_k$, at several steps $k$ of our algorithm.
+The results are sensitive to the choice of hyperparameters.
+In particular, when the ratio $\lambda/\beta$ is too small, we do not observe an improvement of the reward.
+Note that we did not perform extensive hyperparameter finetuning for these plots, so it is likely that better results could be obtained with more hyperparameter finetuning.
+We also display in Figures \ref{fig:app-mnist-pos} some additional selected examples of samples generated by our denoising diffusion model with parameters $\theta_k$, at several steps $k$ of our algorithm.
 Note that the random number generator system of JAX allows us, for illustration purposes, to sample for different parameters from the same seed.
 We take advantage of this feature to visualize the evolution of a given realization of the stochastic denoising process depending on $\theta$.

 Recall that we consider